 Sciatica Pain is THE WORSE.
 What happens when mom just can’t do it anymore?
 Life begins to crumble, that’s what happens.

 We were 4 hours into a 20-hour road trip.
 In hindsight, we should of turned around and headed back home – but we had no idea what the future of this little back incident held – so we completed the vacation.

 The chiropractor has pretty much said he’s done and all he can do and has sent me for an MRI to determine if I should have surgery.
 A few nights ago, I have to make a trip to the ER for pain relief and the Morphine couldn’t knock it out.
 I should have known.
 The last sciatica pain related ER trip was when I went to the chiropractor.

-Sciatica Pain is the Worse
+Sciatica Pain is Worse Than Child Birth

 I have given birth naturally to 3 kids and I have to say during my worse moments dealing with this sciatica, it was worse than child birth.
 The pain went on longer than labor and there was no baby.
 At least with child birth you get a child!

 The sciatica pain juggles itself between my lower left back, straight down my left leg landing in my foot.
 The best way I can describe it – is back labor, minus the baby.
 My leg feels like it’s on fire.
 Sometimes I can sit or lay in a position okay, but other times it’s absolute hell as the pain hurts no matter if I stand, sit or lay down.
 It hurts me to cry in front of my kids.

 Asking for Help

 There’s a bag in the corner of the room, ripped apart and now empty.
 While the dogs have done a lot of the clean-up – there are bits of chips everywhere.
 It’s that time of year that the flies swarm in.
 So in addition to the chips, we have flies swarming.

 I can’t pick any of it up.
 I can ask for the kids help, but shortly after picking it up – it will be replaced with another something.
 This is my life right now, and I am trying to accept it.